Inna1201/PlanningGuru-note-taker-app-/README.md

 # Project requirements
-Modify starter code to create an application called Note Taker that can be used to write and save notes.
+Modify starter code to create an application that can be used to write and save notes.
+Deploy the application to Heroku.